US ARMY Yakima Training Center

 A: Certain PFAS can transform into highly persistent perfluorinated chemicals that no natural processes can break down.
 Once in the environment, PFAS can contaminate water and wildlife.
 The drinking water supplies in Airway Heights, North Whidbey Island, Issaquah, and at Joint Base Lewis-McChord are contaminated with PFAS above the Environmental Protection Agency's (EPA's) health advisory level.
 They are also costly to filter out.

-Q: Why didn’t the Army or the regulatory/cleanup process find this concern sooner?
+Q: Why didn’t the Army or the regulatory/cleanup process find this concern

 A: PFAS are known as “emerging” contaminants.
 In other words, we’re just now learning more about this class of chemicals and setting health limits for them.

 In 2019, The Department of Defense initiated preliminary assessments for PFAS at military bases across the country.
-At YTC, several drinking water wells were tested for PFAS chemicals at that time.
+At YTC, several drinking water wells were tested for PFAS\ chemicals at that time.
 PFAS was not detected in the drinking water supply wells.

 In 2020, the Army conducted a more detailed follow up called a “site investigation”.
 In addition to drinking water supply wells, many groundwater monitoring wells were also sampled.
 In May of 2021, the Army notified Ecology that PFAS were found above health advisory limits in some of the groundwater monitoring wells and one drinking water supply well at the Selah Airstrip.
 The Army has since closed the Selah Airstrip well.